gazebosim/gz-sim/doc/architecture_design.md

 > **TODO**: It may be good for performance if the SDFormat library provided a
-    way to incrementally load the world, or at least not to create objects in memory for everything in a file.
+    way to incrementally load the world, or at least not to create objects in memory for everything at once.

 ### No levels